Food-Safe 3D Printing Filament in 2026: What Bambu's PLA Pure Actually Changes (and What It Doesn't)

 Heat Limits Tank Most Use Cases#

 That rules out most reusable kitchenware.
-Pure PLA is great for cookie cutters used once, chocolate molds used cold, and ice cube trays.
+PLA Pure is great for cookie cutters used once, chocolate molds used cold, and ice cube trays.
 It is not great for anything that lives in a dishwasher, holds warm food, or contacts citrus, tomato sauce, or vinegar dressings.

 What "Food Contact Certified" Actually Means#